dapak2002/CPSC-380-Assignment7/README.md

 * Store all of the values from cylinders.txt in an array
 * For some of the algorithms we will need to create a method to sort from least to greatest
 * The value we are calculating is how far we travel when we move across a cylinder for example going from 156 to 136 is 20 cylinders moved
+* Once we have accessed a value, probably set that cylinder to -1 and to check if a cylinder has been accessed, check if the cylinder is -1 (efficiency is not a requirement lol)